ZeroMeltdown/ISX-2250-Africa-Delete/README.md

 Official Project Version "E".

-  This is the "South Africa Detele (S.A.D.)" project file collection.
-It consists of this readme and generic overlay.
+  This is the "South Africa Delete (S.A.D.)" project file collection.
+It consists of this read-me and generic overlay.
 Instructions for use are as follows, use at own risk.

 .
 Overlay is only intended for use with the 'BBZ' version of the 2250